wluu/gomaze/README.md

 # Instructions

-1. Run `go get github.com/wluu/gomaze`.
+1. On Ubuntu (tested only on this OS), run `go get github.com/wluu/gomaze`.
 2. Inside the `github.com/wluu/gomaze` directory, run `go run maze.go --width <NUM> --height <NUM>`.
 3. Move around the maze with the arrow keys.